Tim Anderson Preview, Player Props: White Sox vs. Athletics

-On Thursday, Tim Anderson (on the back of going 2-for-5 with an RBI) and the Chicago White Sox face the Oakland Athletics, whose starting pitcher will be Ken Waldichuk.
-First pitch is at 8:10 PM ET.
+On Friday, Tim Anderson (.237 batting average in his past 10 games, with two doubles, three walks and three RBI) and the Chicago White Sox face the Oakland Athletics, whose starting pitcher will be Zach Neal.
+First pitch is at 7:10 PM ET.

-He had two hits (going 2-for-5 with an RBI) in his last game against the Mariners.
+In his last appearance, he racked up two hits (going 2-for-5 with a double) against the Athletics.

 Tim Anderson Game Info & Props vs. the Athletics